darkconsole/avorion-event-balance/README.md

 * The closer to the center you are the more often you will have to fight things.
-A fleet that broke the sector average in the start zone may not have the over all volume to do so near the center without upgrades.
+A fleet that broke the sector average in the start zone may not have the over all volume to do so near the center without retrofits.

 ## Part III: Simulate space being even vaster...